aashiperun/Interactive-Lab-Hub-1/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+* Idea #1: Search and Rescue Robot Communication : When we are dealing with a swarm (or group) of robots in a search and rescue operation, each of these robots can use this messaging system to update the location of people they find in real time.
+* Idea #2: Online Digital Painting Class: We can use the color sensor along with the pi to relay information through this messaging system about the color the teacher is using to all the students in a digital painting class.
+* Idea #3: Enhance communication between people with disabilities:  By interfacing the pi with the gesture sensor we can enable easy communication through this messaging system between people with disabilities.
+* Idea #4: Safety of Older Adults: To track when older adults are leaving their house, we can use a proximity sensor to detect when they are close to the door and relay this information to their family members in a remote location using this messaging system to ensure the safety of older adults with cognitive deficits.
+* Idea #5: Musical Instrument: Use different pads on the Capacitive touch sensor to denote a certain pitch and sound.
+Transmit the information of the sound being produced (eg, pitch, etc) and play this sound on a speaker.

 ### Part C
 ### Streaming a Sensor